Winkeltje84/MbMb/README.md

 To be shot...

 ## Running Locally
-> This won't do much for you at the moment... just warning you...

 Make sure you have [Ruby](https://www.ruby-lang.org/en/) and [Bundler](http://bundler.io/) installed.
 You should also have a [Postgresql](https://www.postgresql.org/) database running.